-The Introduction to Digital Filmmaking Course examines the various sectors of the digital filmmaking industry, providing students with a view of the industry from the perspective of a business professional.
+This course examines the various sectors of the digital filmmaking industry, providing students with a view of the industry from the perspective of a business professional.
 Students will be introduced to the industry's fundamental business terminology, prevalent business models, current trends, and variety of available career paths.
 (3 credits)